 DealNews Pro Tip: Find every location near you giving away free donuts, and run from one to the next during your lunch break.
 You might burn off the calories of half a donut!

-Wait, Donut Day is for Charity?
+Wait, Donut Day is a Real Thing?

-Is it Donut or Doughnut?
-Who cares!
+Donut or Doughnut?

-Last year, our own Jeff Somogyi pointed out that the abbreviated "donut" spelling has actually been around since the 1800s.
+Tomato, To-mah-to.
+The abbreviated "donut" spelling has actually been around since the 1800s.
 Doughnut is the original term dating back at least a century earlier, but the shorter version is now five times more prevalent in Google searches, possibly due to the popularity of Dunkin' Donuts.
 So if you're a spelling originalist, the tide might be turning against you.
 (Even the Salvation Army has seemingly transitioned the name of the holiday to the new spelling!)